jocietimes/simplespendingmac/README.md

 - CarrierWave gem for image uploading
 - MiniMagick gem for image resizing
 - Stripe integration for card payments
-- jQuery utilized for drag-and-drop reordering of courses and lessons
 - User dashboard lists courses uploaded by user and courses in which they are enrolled